 Chimis & Flattons are LHG Classics

 You’ll be surprised to know that I do not normally order any of their burgers.
 It’s not because I don’t love them, but because the Chimi Burrito and Puffy Flatton are 2 very unique and signature items that deserve as much love for putting them on the food map.

 It’s always a tough decision between the two.
-When my wife Marcela is with me, she orders the Chimi while I go the Flatton route.
+When Marcela is with me, she orders the Chimi while I go the Flatton route.

 The ChimiBurrito is just that, a burrito with a twist.
 The Chimi (I’m on a first-name basis) is stuffed with Chuchi Rice (some of the most delicious Yellow Rice you’ll ever have), the protein of your choice (carne asada, carnitas, chicken, or shrimp), three cheese blend, sweet plantains followed a quick bath in the fryer to get the exterior crispy.

-The Flatton, (I should admit I attend classes for Flattons anonymous) is what creeps into my daydreams jumping over a fence in lieu of sheep.
-It’s an amped-up open face taco that replaces the tortillas for a flash-fried flat-bread.
-Their three cheese blend, caramelized onions, mushrooms and your choice of protein followed by Mexican crema and an avocado-lime sauce complete this mini mastodon.
+The Flatton (I should admit I attend classes for Flattons anonymous) is what creeps into my daydreams, jumping over a fence in place of sheep.
+It’s an amped-up open-face taco that replaces the tortillas for a flash-fried flat-bread.
+Their three cheese blend, caramelized onions, mushrooms, and your choice of protein followed by Mexican crema and an avocado-lime sauce complete this mini mastodon.
 No words have been created yet to describe this dish properly.
 We’ll leave it at that.